RikkoMatsumatoOfficial/HoloearthExternalDumper-DLLVer/README.md

 # HoloearthExternalDumper-DLLVer

-This is My Fist Dumper(External Version, but I'm use My DLL Dumper for Holoearth!!!)...
+This is My Fist Dumper(External Version, but I'm use My DLL for Holoearth!!!)...
 It's Game Holoearth...
 So Enjoy to use this!!!
 > [!WARNING]
 > If it's Detected, you can delete KS_Diagnostics_Process.dll or rename from Plugins folder!!!
 Thanks for Reading this!!!